Fast solvers for Tokamak fluid models with PETSC: M3D-C1 equations, multigrid and solver structure

-The nature of these blocks is of interest in designing optimal solvers, but the complexity of these is beyond the scope of this work and standard MG methods are pursued.
-Be that as it may, the diagonal blocks of our system, $\delta W_{11}$ in (\ref{eq:W1}), $\delta W_{22}$ in (\ref{eq:W2}) and $\delta W_{33}$ in (\ref{eq:W3}) can be inspected to learn about the nature of the equations, and observe that they have Laplacian, $\phi$ in (\ref{eq:W2}), and bi-Harmonic-like equations with curls in (\ref{eq:W1}) and(\ref{eq:W3}).
-While Adler et al. have developed multigrid methods for a two field viscoresistive MHD model with curl, curl operators \cite{Adler2020}, and Chac\'{o}n has used parabolization (\ref{sec:parb}) to apply multigrid to Laplacians \cite{Chacon2008}, there is no prior work on solving matrices approaching the complexity of these \textit{M3D-C1} matrices with multigrid.
+\textit{Previous work on MHD solvers.} While Adler et al.\ have developed multigrid methods for a two field viscoresistive MHD model with curl operators \cite{Adler2020,Adler2019,Adler2016}, and Chac\'{o}n used a parabolization (or Schur complement) approach to apply multigrid to Laplacians in an MHD solver \cite{Chacon2008}, there is no prior work on applying multigrid to solve systems approaching the complexity of those in \textit{M3D-C1}.

-\textbf{Field splitting solvers.} Solves with multiple equations, that are not a simple vector field, are supported in PETSC's \textit{FieldSplit} preconditioner.
-Stokes equation for incompressible flow is a standard problem for these solvers and Schur compliments are commonly used, but they are not practical for the complicated equations in M3D-C1 and (big block) Gauss-Seidel (GS) is the only practical option.
-Fortunately GS converges well for strongly diagonally dominant problems, which these problems are.
-Analysis shows that the norm of the off-diagonal blocks in (\ref{eq:3b3mat}) are of the order of the ratio of the minor to major radius of the tokamak ($\sim \frac{1}{6}$ for common tokamaks) squared, and the authors have verified this on test problems where the norms of off-diagonal blocks are at most $\sim 1\%$.
-See Appendix \S\ref{sec:blocknorms} for details.
-While \textit{FieldSplit} has some attractive properties, simpler point block Jacobi smoothers are used in this study.

-{\textbf{Point block Jacobi:}} Another major component of our solver approach is to use PBJ smoothers.
-With an unstructured mesh of triangle elements, all of the degrees of freedom are on the vertices of the triangles.
-The Bell elements are about fifth order accurate (in plane) and the cubic splines are fourth order accurate.
-This discretization has 12 DoFs per vertex and with three equations in the velocity solve the matrix has a block size of 36.
-PBJ smoothers in PETSC compute explicit, dense inverses of small diagonal blocks of the matrix, which can be applied effectively on GPUs with dense BLAS2 linear algebra.

-{\textbf{Redundant coarse grid solves:}} One of the disadvantages of $1D$ multigrid is that one can not coarsen indefinitely.
-The ``one-point" coarse grid is a substantial $2D$ solve that must be accurate, and direct solvers are commonly used.
-As planes and processors are added in the scaling study herein, there are more processors available for the coarse grid solve than can be effectively utilized.
-Communications will slow the solver down with the use of more processors.
-Additionally, both of our available direct solvers, \textit{SuperLU} and \textit{MUMPS}, appear to have MPI bugs or stress the MPI implementation to failure on the largest test cases.
-PETSC supports \textit{redundant coarse grid solves} in its multigrid framework, which duplicates the coarse grid solve, a given number of times, and applies the solver in an MPI sub-communicator.